It is an eye disorder that results from vitamin A deficiency.

-Keratomalacia is often preceded by an episode of infection – diarrhea and respiratory infection are common triggers.
+An episode of infection often precedes Keratomalacia – diarrhea and respiratory disease are common triggers.

-During acute infection, not only food intake is reduced, but metabolic disturbances are also known.
+During acute infection, food intake is reduced, but metabolic disturbances are also known.
 These include decreased absorption of vitamin A, impaired retinol transport, and increased renal excretion.

-The slow normalization of these mechanisms together with a low dietary intake of vitamin A during the acute phase and recovery lead to a ventricular assist device (VAD).
+The slow normalization of these mechanisms and a low dietary intake of vitamin A during the acute phase and recovery lead to a ventricular assist device (VAD).

 Parasitic infections such as ascariasis and giardiasis also aggravate the ventricular assist device.

-Intestinal worms can compete directly for vitamin A absorption, in addition to its more general impact on health by suppressing appetite.
+Intestinal worms can compete directly for vitamin A absorption and its more widespread impact on health by suppressing appetite.

 Initial ocular findings commonly include poor fit of the eyes to vision in the dark or dim light (altered dark adaptation) and associated night blindness due to retinal dysfunction.